AlecoPB/holbertonschool-shell/basics/README.md

-2-bring_me_home takes you to the home directory 3-listfiles lists all the files on a long format 4-listmorefiles lists even the hidden files on a long format
+2-bring_me_home takes you to the home directory 3-listfiles lists all the files on a long format 4-listmorefiles lists even the hidden files on a long format 5-listfilesdigitonly lists files with used and groups IDs